junxit/us-congress-bills-110/metadata.md

 - 2007-08-04 — The Speaker designated the Honorable David R. Obey to act as Chairman of the Committee.
 - 2007-08-04 — The previous question was ordered pursuant to the rule. (consideration: CR H9875)
 - 2007-08-04 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2007-09-04 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-09-05 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 340.